Gyryk/Gyryk/README.md

 - 💞️ I’m looking to collaborate on pretty much anything interesting
 - 📫 How to reach me: You can email me at gyryknotgirik@gmail.com

-### Pretty much almost every repository you find is going to be a work in progress... lol
+### Pretty much almost every repository you find is going to be a work in progress... lol <br>
-#### My primary focus lately has been programming in python and creating websites using native JavaScript and HTML-CSS, though I also work with frameworks like Vue/React
+My primary focus lately has been programming in python and creating websites using native JavaScript and HTML-CSS, though I also work with frameworks like Vue/React <br>
-#### I work on projects of all sorts in various languages, and I'm always open to new opportunities for collaborations
+I work on projects of all sorts in various languages, and I'm always open to new opportunities for <br>
-#### I don't really have many public projects at the moment, but I'll fix that soon enough :)

 ### &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; [More about me!](https://gyryk.github.io/me) &emsp;&emsp;&emsp;&emsp; [My portfolio!](https://gyryk.github.io/projects)